 Just as Mac Tonight was rolled out to advertise the late-night McDonald's menu, Birdie the Early Bird was an ambassador of the Egg McMuffin and other early morning fares.
 But perhaps more importantly, and more memorably, Birdie was one of the first female characters in the world of McDonaldland when she entered the scene in 1980.

 The best birthdays were at McDonald's Play Places.

 Doesn't matter who you are or what your childhood was like: if you grew up in the late '80s, chances are you went to a birthday party—or dozens of them—at a McDonald's PlayPlace.
 In 1987 the chain debuted the indoor jungle gyms, which had ball pits and Discovery Zone-type tubing to crawl through—so massive that once you went into the tube labyrinth your parents could only hope you'd resurface eventually at the bottom of some slide.
 You and your friends all got Happy Meals, and the toys made it feel like it was everyone's birthday.

 You couldn't live without a Flintstones wonderland cup.

-Because every kid’s idea of fun in the ’80s was drinking a soda and then taking the sticky plastic cup home in their backpacks, McDonald’s had a very successful run with their Wonderland Cups in 1989.
-These featured all of our cartoon favorites, including The Flintstones, Scooby Doo, The Jetsons, and Smurfs.
-These days in 2019, the Marie Kondos of the world might balk at hoarding cheesy plastic cups for over four decades, but you know what?
+Because every kid's idea of fun in the '80s was drinking a soda and then taking the sticky plastic cup home in their backpacks, McDonald's had a very successful run with their Wonderland Cups in 1989.
+These featured all of our cartoon favorites, including The Flintstones, Scooby-Doo, The Jetsons, and Smurfs.
+These days, the Marie Kondos of the world might balk at hoarding cheesy plastic cups, but you know what?
 They gave us joy back then, and they still do.

 McNugget commercials were a low budget blast.